BackOverview: The Placements tool - for organising work experience

 You can read more about how the logbook works here (if you're a teacher) or here (if you're a student).

-- Switching the logbook on
+- How to switching the logbook

 A teacher (normally the placement coordinator) chooses to switch on the logbook in the Permission form.
 This option only appears for placements lasting longer than week, that are in-person, and that have an end date.